The Independent had it but Tigre tied it in the end

-Tigre, in top positions in Zone B, saved a tie at the end of their journey to independence by going 1 to 1 at the Libertadores de America-Ricardo Bocchini Stadium for the ninth round of the Professional League Cup in soccer tonight.

-“Rojo” was put forward by Leandro Benegas in the first half, and in the second, Matteo Retegui equalized for “Matador” with a penalty kick in the fifth minute of injury time.

-The game began with quick and fast action, as expected from what was usually proposed by both teams, with a little more depth on the part of the locals.
+The game started with fast and fast actions, As is commonly proposed by the two groups, part of the complex with a bit more depth.

 The visitor, in turn, tried to control “Rojo”‘s attack and take advantage of any gap in the opponent’s back to gain more possession of the ball.